 Chaudri: No, at the end of the day innocent people - when we say innocent people we mean Muslims.
 As far as non-Muslims are concerned, they have not accepted Islam, and as far as we are concerned, that is a crime against God.

 Sackur: I want to be clear about what you are saying – this is very important – you are saying that only Muslims can count as innocent people?

 Chaudri: As far as far as Muslims are concerned, you are innocent if you are a Muslim – then you are innocent in the eyes of God.
 If you are a non-Muslim, then you are guilty of not believing in God.

 Comment: "When we say innocent people we mean Muslims" – one cannot put it more clearly or starkly than that.

 Aug.
-30, 2005 update: In a bellicose interview in Lebanon (where he may feel he has nothing to lose in being more candid), Omar Bakri Mohammed publicly came close to confirming the above sentiments.
+30, 2005 update: In a bellicose interview in Lebanon (where he may feel he has nothing to lose in being more candid), Omar Bakri Mohammed implicitly confirmed the above sentiments about non-Muslims not being innocent.
 He was questioned by Sanaa al Jack of Ash-Sharq al-Awsat:

 (Q) you said that you are against killing innocent people and have nothing to do with the Al-Qaeda Organization.
 Now you are calling for jihad.
 How do you explain your position?